Matthew-Hurrell/viva-la-nacho/README.md

 ### Unresolved

 * There currently is a database related error in Viva La Nacho that relates to testing, that unfortunately resulted in not being able to run working automated tests on either the local or the online database.
 The online PostgreSQL database doesn't support creating a test database, and the local database doesn't support the array fields that I have used in my models.
 Unfortunately this created an issue running tests, as I couldn't use either of the databases to run the tests.
 I didn't want to have to change my models, database or dramatically change my Django settings just to enable a test database so I combatted this by doing increased manual testing on all features.
 I did contact tutor support and consult the slack community for guidance and they agreed it was not an easy problem to solve.
 Given more time I would have attempted to create a local PostgreSQL database purely for testing.
+* At the beginning of the project I accidentally committed a secret key variable inside the settings.py file.
+I didn't notice the mistake until later in the project.
+I have now changed the secret key and placed the new one inside an environment variable but the original secret key still remains in the git commit history.
+I did do some research into how to remove this but at this stage I didn't want to risk changing the repository history, as it does not seem to be an easy problem to solve.

 [Back to top](<#contents>)